UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Experiments

 Table~\ref{tab:avg_improvements} reports improvements in PRR scores after \methodname transformation for each UQ method, average over all tasks.
 As evident from the table, the most substantial gains occur in uncertainty estimation methods that are highly sensitive to sequence length, such as MSP and PPL.
 Detrending enhances their ability to discriminate between high- and low-quality generations.
 In contrast, methods like LSRL, which estimate uncertainty based on the semantic similarity of sampled outputs, exhibit far smaller improvements, if any.
 This is expected, as can be seen in Appendix~\ref{sec:length_effects_ue}, LSRL exhibits the smallest trends with respect to length.

-Figure~\ref{fig:detrending} illustrates the impact of our detrending procedure on three uncertainty estimation scores for translation tasks.
+Figure~\ref{fig:detrending} offers an illustration of the impact of our detrending procedure on three uncertainty estimation scores for translation tasks.
 For MSP, PPL and MTE, we observe a strong correlation between sequence length and raw uncertainty scores, indicating a clear length-induced bias.
-After detrending, these trends are largely eliminated, as shown by the near-zero slopes.
-On the other hand, after applying the equation~\eqref{eq:debiasing:final} for the summarization and mathematical reasoning tasks, the detrended uncertainty scores exhibit a length bias comparable to that of the quality metric itself.
+We can see that, after detrending, these trends are largely eliminated, as shown by the near-zero slopes.
+On the other hand, after applying the equation~\eqref{eq:debiasing:final} for the summarization and mathematical reasoning tasks, the detrended uncertainty scores exhibit a length bias that is comparable to that of the quality evaluation measure itself.